 Keywords: Offline RL, Causal Confusion, Active Learning, Active Sampling

-TL;DR: Investigating whether active sampling can alleviate causal confusion in Offline RL
+TL;DR: This paper investigates whether active sampling can alleviate causal confusion in offline RL.

 Abstract: Causal confusion is a phenomenon where an agent learns a policy that reflects imperfect spurious correlations in the data.
-The resulting causally confused behaviors may appear desirable during training but may fail at deployment.
-This problem gets exacerbated in domains such as robotics with potentially large gaps between open- and closed-loop performance of an agent.
-In such cases, a causally confused model may appear to perform well according to open-loop metrics but fail catastrophically when deployed in the real world.
-In this paper, we conduct the first study of causal confusion in offline reinforcement learning and hypothesize that selectively sampling data points that may help disambiguate the underlying causal mechanism of the environment may alleviate causal confusion.
-To investigate this hypothesis, we consider a set of simulated setups to study causal confusion and the ability of active sampling schemes to reduce its effects.
-We provide empirical evidence that random and active sampling schemes are able to consistently reduce causal confusion as training progresses and that active sampling is able to do so more efficiently than random sampling.
+Such a policy may falsely appear to be optimal during training if most of the training data contains such spurious correlations.
+This phenomenon is particularly pronounced in domains such as robotics, with potentially large gaps between open- and closed-loop performance of an agent.
+In such settings, causally confused models may appear to perform well according to open-loop metrics during training but fail catastrophically when deployed in the real world.
+In this paper, we investigate whether selectively sampling appropriate points from the dataset may enable offline RL agents to disambiguate the underlying causal mechanisms of the environment, alleviate causal confusion in offline reinforcement learning, and produce a safer model for deployment.
+To answer this question, we consider a set of tailored offline reinforcement learning datasets that exhibit causal ambiguity and assess the ability of active sampling techniques to reduce causal confusion at evaluation.
+We provide empirical evidence that uniform and active sampling techniques are able to consistently reduce causal confusion as training progresses and that active sampling is able to do so significantly more efficiently than uniform sampling.